lucaholl/chooseyourown/README.md

 ## Choose Your Own Adventure

 Built to practice using React.

 All of the text nodes are stored in src/CYO.js.
+The React components read the data stored in the CYO object and communicate with it when a new choise is made.